Paranasal Sinuses and Best Remedies for its Cure

 Hot soups intake gives relief in the pain and helps in clearing mucus.

-Vitamin C and citrus fruits enhance the immune system; immunity is the main weapon to fight with allergies and viral infections.
+Vitamin C and citrus fruits enhance the immune system; immunity is the main weapon to fight allergies and viral infections.
 Adequate use of Vitamin C reduces sinuses inflammation and provides quick recovery.

 Spicy food helps in clearing nasal passages and makes them flow.